SPONSORED GUIDE: 10 most popular US shares and ETFs for NZ investors.

 If you want to buy and sell shares you need to find the right platform.

-Online share trading makes it easy and affordable for anyone to begin investing in shares through the New Zealand Stock Market (NZX) and other markets.
-In this guide you’ll learn how online share trading platforms work, how to make money from stocks, what kinds of fees you’ll pay and what all that confusing terminology means.
+Online share trading makes it easy and affordable for anyone to begin investing in shares through the New Zealand Stock Market (NZX), US stock markets and beyond.
+In this guide, you’ll learn how online share trading platforms work, how to make money from stocks, what kinds of fees you’ll pay and what all that confusing terminology means.